pagkly/Zed/Investopedia3/What Are Treasury STRIPS.md

 The coupons become separate investments that are sold separately.

 Treasury STRIPS are issued by the U.S. Treasury and backed by the U.S. government.
-They were introduced in 1985, replacing previous zero-coupon bond issues that were known as [TIGRs](https://www.investopedia.com/terms/t/tigrs.asp) and [CATS](https://www.investopedia.com/terms/c/cats.asp).
+They were introduced in 1985, replacing previous zero-coupon bond issues that were known as [[TIGRs]](https://www.investopedia.com/terms/t/tigrs.asp) and [[CATS]](https://www.investopedia.com/terms/c/cats.asp).

 All issues from the Treasury with a maturity of 10 years or longer are eligible for the STRIPS process.
 STRIPS cannot be purchased directly from the government.
 They can be bought by brokerages for resale to investors.

 ### Example of Coupon Stripping

-The process of detaching the interest payments from the bond is called [coupon stripping](https://www.investopedia.com/terms/c/coupon-stripping.asp).
+The process of detaching the interest payments from the bond is called [[coupon stripping]](https://www.investopedia.com/terms/c/coupon-stripping.asp).
 The coupons become separate securities, with the principal payments due at maturity.
 No interim coupon payments are made along the way.

-For instance, a 10-year bond with a $40,000 face value and a 5% annual [interest rate](https://www.investopedia.com/terms/i/interestrate.asp) can be stripped.
+For instance, a 10-year bond with a $40,000 face value and a 5% annual [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp) can be stripped.
 Assuming it originally pays coupons semi-annually, 21 zero-coupon bonds can be created, including 20 semi-annual coupon payments and the bond itself.
 Each stripped coupon has a $1,000 face value, which is the amount of each coupon.
 All 21 securities are distinct and are traded separately in the market.

 ### Popularity of STRIPS

 STRIPS are a popular choice for fixed-income investors.
-They have extremely high credit quality because they are backed by [U.S. Treasury](https://www.investopedia.com/terms/u/ustreasury.asp) securities.
-Since STRIPS are sold [at a discount](https://www.investopedia.com/terms/a/at-a-discount.asp), investors do not require a large stash of cash to purchase them.
+They have extremely high credit quality because they are backed by [[U.S. Treasury]](https://www.investopedia.com/terms/u/ustreasury.asp) securities.
+Since STRIPS are sold [[at a discount]](https://www.investopedia.com/terms/a/at-a-discount.asp), investors do not require a large stash of cash to purchase them.
 Assuming the STRIPS are held to maturity, their investors know the precise payouts they'll receive.

 There is a robust secondary market for Treasury STRIPS, with individual STRIPS trading at market value until they reach maturity.

-STRIPS also offer a range of [maturity dates](https://www.investopedia.com/terms/m/maturitydate.asp), since they are based on the dates of the interest payments.
+STRIPS also offer a range of [[maturity dates]](https://www.investopedia.com/terms/m/maturitydate.asp), since they are based on the dates of the interest payments.
 If an investor wishes to sell a bond prior to its maturity, the market has enough liquidity to accommodate the transaction.

 ### Tax Considerations